HaroldSaenz87/DSA/README.md

 JavaScript -> Layout calculations and tree traversal.

 ## Preview
-Here's what the BST Visualizer looks like:
+Here's what the Binary Tree Visualizer looks like:

 ![Binary Tree Screenshot](./BST_.jpg)